-Export SharePoint Page to PDF
+Export a SharePoint Page to PDF

-Export to PDF with SharePoint User Interface
+Exporting to PDF with the SharePoint User Interface

-2. In the App Id field enter 80645d3a-62a3-4ce3-a224-ce22188d619c and click 'Lookup'.
+2. In the App Id field, enter 80645d3a-62a3-4ce3-a224-ce22188d619c and click Lookup.

-Do not change any of the fields, only paste the following XML in the 'Permission Request XML' field.
+Don’t change any of the fields, but paste the following XML in the Permission Request XML field:

 create button

-1. Click 'Trust it' to activate the App's new privileges across the entire tenant.
+1. Click Trust It to activate the app’s new privileges across the entire tenant.

-2. Enable the Muhimbi PDF Converter - Convert Web Page App feature by navigating to 'Site Contents' and clicking on Muhimbi PDF Converter for SharePoint Online.
+2. Enable the webpage conversion feature by navigating to Site Contents and clicking Muhimbi PDF Converter for SharePoint Online.

 specify user credentials